SQL Server Move Stored Procedure to Another Database – Best How to Guide

 Copy Stored Procedure from One Database to Another Using SSMS

-The Step by Step solution for the same is:
+The step-by-step solution for the same is:

 Step-1.
 Launch the SQL Server Management Studio in the system.